arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 been removed.
 This module contained the methods `printRouting` and `printFlatRouting`, which were used for debugging purposes only.

-In the ArangoShell, the undocumented JavaScript function `routingCache` has been removed from the `internal` module.
+In the ArangoShell, the undocumented JavaScript functions `reloadAuth` and `routingCache` have been removed from the `internal` module.

 Foxx applications